 But just because I was now a mom did not mean the interior designer in me was going to just check out for the next 20 years.
 I had to put my creativity into fifth gear to keep up, but I was determined.

 Now, three children later, I have learned some tricks for keeping a house pretty and I am here to say it is possible and well worth the effort for the entire family.

 So take heart, mothers, and grandmothers, here are 5 very doable tricks to enjoying your space AND your littles at the same time.

 I think it’s healthy to have certain things in the house that are not for children.
 My kids know that mama has “decorative wood” near the wood stove and no one is ever supposed to burn that wood.
 It’s a decoration.

 One of the first words I taught my children was “decoration”, I still remember them waving their little hands over something and saying, “No touch, it’s a decor-a-tion.”
 Haha, my poor kids!

 Give them boundaries in the form of containers and a place for everything.

 We used to keep all the toys in one huge toy box. . . . big mistake.
 Just to find one thing required that the entire contents of the trunk would be dumped all over the front room.
 The day I moved all the toys into bins by category and labeled them, the angels sang.
 Everything was moved into a closet and the kids had to ask permission to get a bin out.

-This “contain the chaos” idea goes for shoes, art supplies, homework . . . .everything.
-We have rubber boots in wine crates, roller blades in picnic baskets and colored pencils in mason jars.
+This “contains the chaos” idea goes for shoes, art supplies, homework . . . .everything.
+We have rubber boots in wine crates, rollerblades in picnic baskets, and colored pencils in mason jars.

-I built this chicken wire bulletin board to corral my sons papers that he was basically wallpapering his room with.
+I built this chicken wire bulletin board to corral my son’s papers that he was wallpapering his room with.